Eva Cassidy: Classic or Dud

 I think Shea’s quite good, but also obviously her early death created a sort of lost-great mythos.

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 4 March 2023 02:43 (two years ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 4 March 2023 02:43 (three years ago)

 She, not Shea

-a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 4 March 2023 02:44 (two years ago)
+a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Saturday, 4 March 2023 02:44 (three years ago)

 I love the duets albums she did with Chuck Brown, and she's real popular in this area.
 My wife is a big fan and we went to a tribute concert to her recently in Annapolis, Md where she had lived for awhile.
 500 or so people there at $35 a ticket to see local musicians who had known her and some who didn't covering her songs.